coatespt/cursor-twitter/SESSION_NOTES.md

   - Possibly add Louvain/modularity based only on the busy words, not the tweet text as an option.
   - Cursor is implementing k-means now.
 The go libraries for it apparently are missing critical pieces.
 It should not be a stretch to implement.

+- The full set of Tweets is parsed into msg_input_3.
+Whitney Houston's death is announce somewhere about here.
+Look for the Orgulo Herbeldes, Lion King, Whitney Houston

+../twits/msg_output_3/gnip.csv_1329005955894_1329006255894.csv

 - Print out the busywords in each Tweet the is in the output after "Class n:" and before the Tweet text.

-- The application is running on two or three days of tweets now.
-Unfortunately, the Orgulo Herbeldes, Lion King, Whitney Houston stuff does not happen in the inverval I unpacked.
-Grrr..

 - The language field is worthless.
 Look into whether the parser could estimate the language and mark the tweets accordingly.
 English v non-English would be enough.